cassidyjames/audio/README.md

 # Audio
-A simple audio player to simply play audio.

 A personal pet project for now while I go through the [elementary Developer Docs](https://elementary.io/docs/code/getting-started).
 Maybe eventually it will